Emerging Black Composers Project

 Black American composers (U.S. citizens or permanent residents) age 35 or under who have completed a degree program in composition or music performance, or have equivalent experience, are encouraged to apply.

-Applicants must submit a resume along with three scores and recordings of past or current compositions reflective of their work before February 14, 2022.
+Applicants must submit a resume along with three scores and recordings of past or current compositions reflective of their work by 11:59 PM PT on February 1, 2024.